riczescaran/homelab-media-stack/README.md

 1. Open web browser and navigate to `http://localhost:7878`
 2. Navigate to `Settings -> Media Management` and add root folders for movies: `/movies`
-3. Navigate to `Settings -> Indexers` and add NZBGeek with the following configurations:
-    * Add API key from NZBGeek account
-    * Categories: `Movies`
-    * Tags: Leave blank
-4. Navigate to `Settings -> Download Client` and add Sabnzbd with the following configurations:
+3. Navigate to `Settings -> Download Client` and add Sabnzbd with the following configurations:
     * Add API key from Sabnzbd configuration
     * Categories: `radarr`
     * Tags: Leave blank
+4. Navigate to `Settings -> General` to get the API key for Radarr and save it for setting up Prowlarr

 ___